128technology/docs/docs/config_tenants.md

 Assigning a tenant to a network-interface will also let you use membership to identify subtenants, however you cannot override a network-interface tenant with a different tenant tree.

-In the above example, if a new tenant (`developer.acme`) is associated with the neighborhood `HQnetwork`, the tenant applied to the matching traffic will be `engineering` - the tenant which is applied to the network-interface.
+Referencing the example above, adding a member for `HQnetwork` in a different tenant "family" (such as `developer.acme`) will have no effect.
+The assignment of `engineering` to the network-interface strictly limits tenant affiliation to `engineering` and/or its children.

 ## The Global Tenant
 We've discussed two ways that tenancy can be determined on a 128T router: by assigning a tenant to an interface, or by creating neighborhood-based _tenant members_, that can use the source IP address within a neighborhood to glean tenancy.
 If neither of these rulesets apply – a packet arrives on an interface without a `tenant` assigned, and neither does it match a tenant's `member` definition for the neighborhood(s) on that interface – then the tenancy of that session is said to be assigned to the _global tenant_, which is also sometimes referred to as "tenantless."